-Being a Reading Judge with the William James Foundation's Sustainable Business Plan Competition
+Being a Mentor with the William James Foundation's Sustainable Business Plan Competition

 Creating opportunities for experts to be valued.

 What we do / Why you should be a part of it / Timeline / How It Works / Application / Quotes